 Practice Essentials

 A low plasma bicarbonate (HCO3-) concentration represents, by definition, metabolic acidosis, which may be primary or secondary to a respiratory alkalosis.
 Loss of bicarbonate stores through diarrhea or renal tubular wasting leads to a metabolic acidosis state characterized by increased plasma chloride concentration and decreased plasma bicarbonate concentration.
-Primary metabolic acidoses that occur as a result of a marked increase in endogenous acid production (eg, lactic or keto acids) or progressive accumulation of endogenous acids when excretion is impaired by renal insufficiency are characterized by decreased plasma bicarbonate concentration and increased anion gap without hyperchloremia.
+In contrast, primary metabolic acidoses that occur as a result of a marked increase in endogenous acid production (eg, lactic or keto acids) or progressive accumulation of endogenous acids when excretion is impaired by renal insufficiency are characterized by decreased plasma bicarbonate concentration and increased anion gap (AG) without hyperchloremia.

 An increased AG is associated with renal failure, ketoacidosis, lactic acidosis, and ingestion of certain toxins.
 It can usually be easily identified by evaluating routine plasma chemistry results and from the clinical picture.

-A normal AG acidosis is characterized by a lowered bicarbonate concentration, which is counterbalanced by an equivalent increase in plasma chloride concentration.
-For this reason, it is also known as hyperchloremic metabolic acidosis.
+A normal AG acidosis is characterized by a lowered bicarbonate concentration, which is counterbalanced by an equivalent increase in plasma chloride concentration (in other words, bicarbonate is effectively replaced by plasma Cl-).
+For this reason, the condition is also known as hyperchloremic metabolic acidosis.
+Hyperchloremic metabolic acidosis arises from one of the following conditions [5, 6] :

-• Defective renal acidification, with failure to excrete normal quantities of metabolically produced acid (whereby the conjugate base is excreted as the sodium salt and sodium chloride is retained)
+Defective renal acidification, with failure to excrete normal quantities of metabolically produced acid (whereby the conjugate base is excreted as the sodium salt and sodium chloride is retained)

-• Addition of hydrochloric acid to body fluids
+Addition of hydrochloric acid to body fluids

-• Addition or generation of another acid with rapid titration of bicarbonate and rapid renal excretion of the accompanying anion and replacement by chloride
+Addition or generation of another acid, with rapid titration of bicarbonate and rapid renal excretion of the accompanying anion and replacement by chloride

 Associated disorders in hyperchloremic acidosis